 Rolling hills, delicious food, divine wines, yummy gelato, gorgeous little shops and beautiful scenery, if this is what you call a vacation, Siena is for you.
 Here is what to see in Siena Italy in one day.

 If you are heading to Tuscany in Italy a day trip to Siena cannot be missed.
-Siena is a great base for a vacation or as a day out from the neighbouring towns, but what is there to see in Siena?
-Can you see all of Siena in a day?
+Siena is a great base for a vacation or as a day out from the neighbouring towns.
+What is there to see in Siena, can you see all of Siena in a day?

 We stayed just outside of Siena in the countryside this summer and went for the day to explore the city of Siena.

 What to see in Siena Italy in one day

 Where is Siena?